Skip to main content

 EREFS is a clinician-reported rating of the severity of 5 endoscopic features:

 Definitive conclusions cannot be made.
 Numerical improvements were observed at Week 16 and maintained for 52 weeks.
-Results are descriptive at Week 52 due to limitations associated with extended active treatment design, including lack of comparator arm and decreasing sample size.3
+Results are descriptive at Week 52 due to limitations associated with extended active treatment design, including lack of comparator arm and decreased sample size.

-eBaseline number of days with EoE symptoms out of a 14-day period was 6.0 days in the DUPIXENT arm, 6.9 days in the placebo arm, and 7.8 days in the placebo to DUPIXENT arm.3
+bBaseline number of days with EoE symptoms out of a 14-day period was 6.0 days in the DUPIXENT arm and 6.9 days in the placebo arm.2

 Stomach pain